QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 ### 5. Exporting Your Data for Sharing

 One of the challenges of sharing CAQDAS-produced data is that every software product has its own, typically proprietary, export format.
-These formats do not travel between software, may change between software versions, and are thus problematic for sharing and arching.
+These formats do not travel between software, may change between software versions, and are thus problematic for sharing and archiving.

 One solution is to share data in two different forms.
 The first form is the raw full export from your software.
-Once your data are prepared for sharing, first export the whole project into your software’s dedicated export format (e.g., .nvp for NVivo, “Export Data” for Dedoose, or XXX for atlas.ti).
+Once your data are prepared for sharing, first export the whole project into your software’s dedicated export format (e.g., .nvp for NVivo, “Export Data” for Dedoose, or "copy bundle" for atlas.ti).
 Then, create a second “human-readable” export that anyone, regardless of software, can use: Export all relevant files in widely used formats (such as RTF, PDF, Excel, as well as widely used video, image, and audio formats).
 Also export all relevant memos as RTF or PDF files.

-As of this writing, efforts are underway to provide a standardized format for exchange between different CAQDAS software products
+As of this writing, efforts are underway to provide [a standardized format](http://qdasoftware.org) for exchange between different CAQDAS software products.
-(http://qdasoftware.org).
 As this exchange format matures and becomes more widely available, we expect it to replace some of these recommendations.

 Further Reading
 ----------------